fluentlabs-xyz/tech-book/src/fluentbase/index.md

 Fluentbase SDK currently supports writing smart contracts in:

-* Rust
+- Rust
-* Solidity
+- Solidity
-* Vyper
+- Vyper

 ## Fluentbase Operation

-Fluentbase operates using the Fluent's rWasm VM (reduced WebAssembly).
+Fluentbase operates using Fluent's rWASM VM (reduced WebAssembly).
-This VM uses 100% compatible WebAssembly binary representation, optimized for Zero-Knowledge (ZK) operations.
+This VM uses a 100% compatible WebAssembly binary representation optimized for Zero-Knowledge (ZK) operations.
 The instruction set is reduced, and sections are embedded inside the binary to simplify the proving process.

 ## Limitations and Future Enhancements

 As of now, Fluentbase does not support floating-point operations.
 However, this feature is on the roadmap for future enhancements.